nextauthjs/docs/docs/providers/credentials.md

         // Any object returned will be saved in `user` property of the JWT return user
       } else {
-        // If you return null or false then the credentials will be rejected return null
+        // If you return null then an error will be displayed advising the user to check their details. return null

-        // You can also Reject this callback with an Error or with a URL:
+        // You can also Reject this callback with an Error thus the user will be sent to the error page with the error message as a query parameter
-        // throw new Error("error message") // Redirect to error page
-        // throw "/path/to/redirect"        // Redirect to a URL
       }
     }
   })